LANDIS-II-Foundation/Core-Model-v6/model/README_CoreModel6.1.txt

-The Premake build configuration tool is needed to generate the C# solution file (.sln) and project files (.csproj) for rebuilding Core Model.
-Premake will generate the requisite Visual Studio files ( the .csproj files and a .sln file) for a rebuild.
+The Premake build configuration tool is needed to generate the C# solution file (.sln) and the project files (.csproj) for rebuilding Core Model.
+Premake will generate the requisite Visual Studio files (the .sln file the .csproj files) for a rebuild.
 Premake itself is built on Lua, a fast, light-weight scripting language.
 Premake scripts are actually Lua programs (.lua files).
 Using Visual Studio 2015 or greater is highly recommended.